turbot/guardrails-docs/docs/getting-started/getting-started-gcp/send-alert-to-email/index.md

 ## Next Steps

-In the [next guide](/guardrails/docs/getting-started/getting-started-aws/apply-quick-action) you’ll learn how to configure for [Quick Actions]([/guardrails/docs/guides/quick-actions](https://turbot.com/guardrails/docs/guides/quick-actions#enabling-quick-actions)) so you can, for example, directly uniform access on a bucket that’s now in the `Alarm` state and make it green.
+In the [next guide](/guardrails/docs/getting-started/getting-started-aws/apply-quick-action) you’ll learn how to configure for [Quick Actions]([/guardrails/docs/guides/quick-actions](https://turbot.com/guardrails/docs/guides/quick-actions#enabling-quick-actions)) so you can, for example, directly enable uniform access on a bucket that’s now in the `Alarm` state and make it green.

 ## Progress tracker
 - [x] Prepare a GCP Project for Import to Guardrails